China graft crackdown helps drive money into Australia property

 Australian property has long been a popular choice for Chinese money - both legitimate and illegitimate - but the flow of investment appears to have accelerated of late.

 According to Australia's foreign investment review board, China was the No.1 source of foreign capital investment into Australia's real estate in 2013.
-It received approvals to invest nearly A$6 billion (3.35 billion pounds) into the sector, up 41 percent from a year ago.
+It received approvals to invest nearly A$6 billion ($5.58 billion) into the sector, up 41 percent from a year ago.

 "They are worried so they are looking for a safe place," said a Sydney-based immigration lawyer, who is advising on setting up a new fund exclusively for Chinese investors and regularly travels to Beijing and Shanghai.